inveniosoftware/training/11-linking-records/README.md

 How do we do it?

 1. In the record data model, we define a `$ref` attribute that is an URL pointing to the author record.
-2. When indexing the record, Invenio will find the `$ref` record and use the URL to retrieve the referenced record.
+2. When indexing the record, Invenio will find the `$ref` record and use the URL to retrieve the referenced author.
 3. The URL is a Flask route that we have to define and implement and it will be called by Invenio.
 This won't be a real HTTP call (see below for more explanations).
 4. The indexed record will contain the replaced object instead of the `$ref` field.